Camille Dreyfus Teacher-Scholar Awards

-The Camille Dreyfus Teacher-Scholar Awards Program supports the research and teaching careers of talented young faculty in the chemical sciences.
-Based on institutional nominations, the program provides discretionary funding to faculty at an early stage in their careers.
-Criteria for selection include an independent body of scholarship attained in the early years of their appointment (see below), and a demonstrated commitment to education, signaling the promise of continuing outstanding contributions to both research and teaching.
-The Camille Dreyfus Teacher-Scholar Awards Program provides an unrestricted research grant of $100,000.
+The Camille Dreyfus Teacher-Scholar Awards Program supports the research and teaching careers of talented early career faculty in the chemical sciences.
+The Award, which requires an institutional nomination, is based on an independent body of scholarship attained in the early years of their appointment (see below), and a demonstrated commitment to education, signaling the promise of continuing outstanding contributions to both research and teaching.
+The Camille Dreyfus Teacher-Scholar Award provides an unrestricted research grant of $100,000.

 Institutions may submit only one Camille Dreyfus nomination annually.
 Interested applicants from within Duke should contact fundopps@duke.edu as early as possible.